Skip to main content

 • Feeling generally unwell.

-Most urine infections are caused by bacteria which come from your own bowel.
-They cause no harm in your bowel but can cause infection if they get into other parts of your body.
-Some bacteria lie around your back passage (anus) after you pass a stool (faeces).
-These bacteria can sometimes travel to your urethra (the tube from the bladder that passes out urine) and into your bladder.
+Most urine infections are caused by bacteria which come from the bowel.
+They cause no harm in your bowel but can cause infection if they get into other parts of the body.
+Some bacteria lie around the back passage (anus) after passing a stool (faeces).
+These bacteria can sometimes travel to the urethra and into the bladder.
 Some bacteria thrive in urine and multiply quickly to cause infection.

-• You should usually have your urine tested early in pregnancy.
-Your midwife may ask you to bring a sample in a container or sample bottle.
-Treatment is advised if any germs (bacteria) are found - even if you have no symptoms.
-If bacteria are found, you should have regular routine urine tests throughout the pregnancy.
+• Urine is usually tested early in pregnancy.
+A midwife will ask for a urine sample.
+Treatment is advised if any bacteria are found, even with no symptoms.
+If bacteria are found, regular routine urine tests are usually offered throughout the pregnancy.

-• You will normally be asked to bring a urine sample at each of your antenatal checks.
-How often this is depends on how your pregnancy is progressing and whether you have any problems or complications.
+• A urine sample is usually tested at each of the antenatal checks.
+How often this is depends on how the pregnancy is progressing and whether there are any problems or complications.

-• You should also have your urine tested if you develop symptoms of bladder infection (cystitis) or kidney infection at any stage during pregnancy.
+• Urine should also be tested if any symptoms of bladder infection (cystitis) or kidney infection develop at any stage during pregnancy.

 There are several different types of antibiotic that can help.
-Your doctor will choose the type most likely to help you.
-A seven-day course of an antibiotic is the usual treatment.
+The midwife will choose the type most likely to help.
+A seven-day course of an antibiotic is the usual treatment in pregnancy.
 Any symptoms will usually improve within a few days.
-However, it is very important that you complete the course of antibiotics.
-The choice of antibiotic used may be different when you are pregnant.
-The antibiotics used to treat urine infections in pregnant women are safe to take in pregnancy.

-You should see a doctor if your symptoms do not go, or if you feel worse after a few days.
-Some germs (bacteria) are resistant to some antibiotics.
+A medical review should be sought if the symptoms do not go or if they get worse.
+Some bacteria are resistant to some antibiotics.
 This can be identified from tests done on the urine sample.
-A change of antibiotic is needed if the bacterium is found to be resistant to the first antibiotic.
+A change of antibiotic is needed if the bacteria is found to be resistant to the first antibiotic.

-Note: If you are pregnant treatment with an antibiotic is usually advised whether or not you have symptoms.
+Note: Treatment with an antibiotic is usually advised for pregnant women, whether or not there are symptoms.
 This is a little different to the treatment of bladder infection (cystitis) in non-pregnant women.
 Not having any treatment is an option in non-pregnant women, as cystitis often goes without treatment.

 Painkillers